 The effect of different planting methods and weed management practices on phenological parameters of maize, viz., days to 50% tasselling and days to 50% silking, was studied during 2023 and 2024 and their pooled analysis, data as given in table 4.
 The variation in days to 50% tasselling among planting methods was statistically non-significant across both years as well as in the pooled mean.
 Tasselling was recorded at 59.36, 59.76, and 59.87 days in 2023 and 58.77, 59.97, and 59.82 days in 2024 under broadcasting (P1), conventional flatbed (P2), and ridge and furrow (P3), respectively, with pooled means of 59.06, 59.86, and 59.85 days.
 Similarly, days to 50% silking followed the same trend with pooled values of 63.39 (P1), 63.70 (P2), and 63.82 (P3).
 The results indicate that planting method had no significant influence on tasselling and silking.

 Among the subfactors, weed management practices significantly influenced both tasselling and silking.
-The earliest tasselling was observed under weedy check (W6) with pooled mean of 57.44 days, followed by pre-emergence application of pyroxasulfone (W1) with 58.38 days.
-In contrast, the delayed tasselling was recorded under weed-free conditions (W7) with 61.16 days, followed by sequential application of pyroxasulfone fb topramezone (W5) with 60.26 days.
+The earliest tasselling was observed under weedy check (W6) with pooled mean of 57.44 days, followed by pre-emergence application of Pyroxasulfone (W1) with 58.38 days.
+In contrast, the delayed tasselling was recorded under weed-free conditions (W7) with 61.16 days, followed by sequential application of Pyroxasulfone fb topramezone (W5) with 60.26 days.
 For days to 50% silking, a similar trend was observed.
-The earliest silking was recorded in weedy check (W6) with pooled mean of 61.39 days, followed by pyroxasulfone alone (W1) with 62.06 days.
-The maximum delay in silking occurred under weed-free treatment (W7) with 65.77 days, followed by sequential application of pyroxasulfone fb tembotrione (W4) with 64.21 days.
+The earliest silking was recorded in weedy check (W6) with pooled mean of 61.39 days, followed by Pyroxasulfone alone (W1) with 62.06 days.
+The maximum delay in silking occurred under weed-free treatment (W7) with 65.77 days, followed by sequential application of Pyroxasulfone fb Tembotrione (W4) with 64.21 days.

 Conclusion